Dental Fillings at Bayview Dental

-When your tooth has a cavity or an area of decay or is cracked or otherwise damaged, Dr Chandra will use a dental filling to repair it.
-Dental fillings can help protect the weakened area of the tooth from further decay or damage and in some circumstances may even strengthen the tooth.
+When your tooth has a cavity, an area of decay, is cracked or otherwise damaged, you may require a filling.
+Dental Fillings may protect the weakened area of the tooth from further decay and damage and in some circumstances may even strengthen the tooth.

 - Cracked or broken teeth